- Total population - 323,700

 - Children aged 11-15 - 18,400

 except * from Universities: number living and studying in the City.

 Please read these headline statistics in conjunction with the Nottingham City District Profile and our infographic providing an overview of the City population.

-- 29.3% of the population are aged 18 to 29 – full-time university students comprise about 1 in 8 of the population.
+- Full-time university students comprise about 1 in 7 of the population.

 - In the short to medium term, the City is unlikely to follow the national trend of seeing large increases in the number of people over retirement age, although the number aged 85+ is projected to increase.

 - The number of births has risen in recent years until 2011 but the numbers have slowly declined since then.

 - The 2021 Census shows 42.7% of the population as being from BME groups; an increase from 35% in 2011.